Measurement Guide: Feed Ingredients & Finished Feed

 Start scanning by operating the spectrometer directly or via the Guide App on your phone.
 The app will indicate how many scans are required.

-Measurement Guide for Forages
+Measurement Guide: Forages

-For a detailed step-by-step guide, please download the Sample Preparation and Measurement Guide for PAL Two.
+or download the Sample Preparation and Measurement Guide for PAL Two.

-2. Prepare the sample
+3. Prepare the sample

+Combine all subsamples in a bucket.
 Mix thoroughly and fill the rotator cup at least ¾ full, ensuring the bottom is completely covered.

 Start scanning by operating the spectrometer directly or via the Guide App on your phone.
 The app will indicate how many scans are required.